-The Federalist Papers reveal why: the elite members of society do not trust the people to discover and adopt good conduct among themselves.
+The Federalist Papers reveal why repress the preamble: the elite members of society do not trust the people to discover and adopt good conduct among themselves.
 Clearly the “elite members of society” are the legislators and other elected officials.
-What is new in this proposal of a civic people who use the preamble is that the people themselves, by virtue of direct communications--talk--would provide the coercive element that is essential and necessary in governance.
+What is new in this proposal of a civic people who use the preamble is that the people themselves, by virtue of direct communications--talk--would provide the discipline that is essential and necessary in civic integrity.

 of citizens, whose wisdom may best discern the true interest of their country, and whose

 patriotism and love of justice will be least likely to sacrifice it to temporary or partial considerations.

 As a non-theist, I consider Madison a despot.
 And after two and a quarter centuries, the government he set up has turned to liberal democracy bemused by factional Christian religion as the accepted political morality.
 However, by taking the preamble seriously, a civic people can establish a cooperative republic that cultivates the law to accommodate the diverse views of liberty and goodwill that just citizens hold.
 Abraham Lincoln envisioned such a development, but allowed political ambition to spoil his chance to initiate it.